praw-dev/praw/docs/getting_started/multiple_instances.rst

 In theory, having a unique :class:`.Reddit` instance for each thread, and making sure that the instances are used in their respective threads only, will work.
-:class:`multiprocessing.Process` has been confirmed to work with PRAW, so that is a viable choice as well.
-However, there are various errors with :class:`multiprocessing.pool.Pool`, thus it is not supported by PRAW.
-Please use ``multiprocessing.pool.ThreadPool`` as an alternative to a process pool.
+:py:class:`~multiprocessing.Process` has been confirmed to work with PRAW, so that is a viable choice as well.
+However, there are various errors with :py:class:`~multiprocessing.pool.Pool`, thus it is not supported by PRAW.
+Please use :py:class:`~multiprocessing.pool.ThreadPool` as an alternative to a process pool.

 Please see `this discussion
 <https://www.reddit.com/r/redditdev/comments/5uwxke/praw4_is_praw4_thread_safe/>`_ and